-Open House events for the MSiMR program will be held on March 20 and April 20, 2013.
+Open House events for the MSiMR program are held at different times in the year.
 Please see the Open House page for more information.

 If you are unable to join us for an Open House, meet us online through one of our prospective student webinars.

 The Master of Science in Integrative Medicine Research can be taken in a two-year degree program, or concurrently for students already enrolled in a four–year degree program at NCNM (ND, MSOM, or MAc).
 Forty–four required course credits and eight elective course credits are required for the master’s degree.
 Typically students enrolled in the MSiMR program concurrent with a medical degree take two extra credits per quarter, and take additional courses over the summer, when their clinical load is light.
 Download the program outline.